-When you notice that an individual is distracted, you need to call for attention from the entire panel.
+When you notice an individual is distracted, you need to call for attention from the entire panel.
 At the end of the meeting, set aside time to evaluate the productivity of the conference.
 Highlight any areas of concern and find ways to correct the shortcomings.

 It is important to ensure that online panelists can see, hear, and contribute to the proceedings.
 On the other hand, the moderator should keep the physical panelists aware of the virtual group.
 The easiest way to achieve this objective is by showing the faces of the remote participants on a big screen.

-Encourage team leaders to break the ice by sharing some lighter moments with the group.
+Encourage team leaders to break the ice by sharing lighter moments with the group.
 Also, promote collaboration problem solving during the online meeting.
 These types of sessions can provide an easier way to replace the standard report-outs that compromise the smooth progress of the proceedings.

 Solving problems collaboratively involves the leader selecting a topic for the panelists to discuss.
 The group works together to discover viewpoints and vital information.
 As a result, it becomes easier to formulate innovative solutions that address specific business challenges.